mecid/mecid.github.io/_posts/2021-07-07-mastering-asyncimage-in-swiftui.md

     .clipShape(Circle())
 ```

-Here we use another *AsyncImage* initializer to access the underlying image to make it resizable and apply the filling content mode.
+Here we use another *AsyncImage* initializer to access the downloaded image, make it resizable and apply the filling content mode.
 This initializer also allows us to provide a placeholder view that SwiftUI displays while downloading the image.

-Keep in mind that this initializer uses *ViewBuilder* closure which means you can take advantage of any SwiftUI you need and build a super custom presentation.
+Keep in mind that this initializer uses a *ViewBuilder* closure which means you can take advantage of any SwiftUI view modifier you need and build a super custom presentation.

 ```swift
     AsyncImage(url: url) { image in